1truong9song9hiep8/journey-to-the-west/chapter-13.md

 He had on his head a cap
 Of leopard skin, spotted and artemisia white;
 He wore on his body a robe
-Of lamb‟s wool with dark silk brocade.
+Of lamb"s wool with dark silk brocade.
 Around his waist was tied a lion king belt,
 And on his feet he wore tall boots of suede.
 His eyes would bulge like those of someone hung.
-His beard curled wildly like a fierce god‟s!
+His beard curled wildly like a fierce god"s!
 A bow and poisoned arrows hung on him.
 He held a huge trident of finest steel.
 His voice like thunder appalled mountain cats,